The aim of the Prediction tool is to take advantage of the signalling circuit activities to distinguish between phenotypes (a two group comparison).

 This panel includes the list of all available pathways in HiPathia.
 We can select the pathways with which the analysis will be performed.

 HiPathia retrieves pathway information from KEGG database.
 KEGG pathway database is a collection of manually drawn pathway maps representing the knowledge on the molecular interaction, reaction and relation networks.
-By default all available pathways are selected.

 Note: At least one pathway has to be selected.